matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 Interpolation
 -------------

-The default interpolation method for `~matplotlib.axes.Axes.imshow` is now ``'nearest'`` and by default resamples the data to both up and down sample then input before color mapping.
+The default interpolation method for `~matplotlib.axes.Axes.imshow` is now ``'nearest'`` and by default resamples the data (both up and down sampling) before color mapping.

 .. plot::